-The secret is to steam leftover turkey in the oven so that the meat stays tender and juicy without drying up!
-And then you can add whatever Thanksgiving leftovers you have at hand.
+The secret to a great leftover turkey sandwich is to steam leftover turkey in the oven so that the meat stays tender and juicy without drying up!

 Post-Thanksgiving blues are no fun.
 You had a fabulous meal, had a great time with family, and now you’re spending the rest of the evening with your pants unfastened to accommodate that over-sized food baby.
 And you think you’re done with turkey, but you have enough Thanksgiving leftovers for the next day, and a few more days after that!

 There are plenty of fantastic ways to revamp those Thanksgiving leftovers and give them delicious, new life!
 The simplest way to revamp leftover turkey or leftover Thanksgiving food is to make a tasty Leftover Turkey Sandwich!